89-year-old woman dies from injuries after being struck by vehicle on Preston - Saskatoon | Globalnews.ca

 89-year-old woman dies from injuries after being struck by vehicle on Preston

-An 89-year-old Saskatoon woman who was struck by a vehicle on Friday has died.
+An 89-year-old woman who was struck by a vehicle on Friday has died.

-The pedestrian collision occurred near the intersection of Preston Avenue at East Drive.
+The pedestrian collision occurred near the intersection of Preston Avenue and East Drive.

 Saskatoon police said the woman was walking westbound across Preston when she was struck by a southbound vehicle.